derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 The above two parts make up the anatomy of an `else` statement.
 The `else` is an optional execution flow that follows an `if` statement.
 When the corresponding `if` condition is false, the code between the `else`'s `{` and `}` will execute.
 The `if`/`else` allows a program to branch, to have conditional execution flow at run-time.
 Specifically in our `toggleImageOpacity` function, we use this tactic to ping-pong, or toggle, an image's opacity between the values `1` and `.5`.
 Put another way, the program toggles the image's opacity between fully opaque (100%) and half transparent (50%).
 There is nothing *right* or *better* to do with this snippet.

-In snippet eight there four two parts comprising the line of code:
+In snippet eight there are four parts comprising the line of code:
 ```
 // 8. nested property assignment using imageToToggle reference
 imageToToggle.style.opacity = 1;
 ```
-1. `imageToToggle.style.opacity` - nested identifier of another identifier's value
+1. `imageToToggle.style.opacity` - nested identifier
 2. `=` - assignment operator that assigns the value on its right to the identifer on its left
 3. `1` - a literal number value
 4. `;` - character reserved by JavaScript denoting the explicit end of a code statement